Two found dead in Broken Arrow park

 BROKEN ARROW — Two people were found dead with apparent trauma in a Broken Arrow park early Thursday.

-A passerby called in about 3:45 a.m. to report a body lying in a parking lot at Haikey Creek Park, Ofc.
-Chris Walker said.
-Arriving officers found two bodies.
+A passerby called in about 3:45 a.m. to report a body lying in a parking lot at Haikey Creek Park, Broken Arrow Police Officer Chris Walker said.
+Responding officers found two bodies.

 Garnett Road is closed between 111th and 121st as police process the scene.